helm/helm/docs/glossary.md

 release history is stored, a release can also be _rolled back_ to a previous release number.
 This is done with the `helm rollback` command.

-Importantly, a rolled back release will recieve a new release number.
+Importantly, a rolled back release will receive a new release number.

 Operation | Release Number
 ----------|---------------